Ancient China in Context

 Arts of War:

 The Sundz is not a simple text, written by one person at one time.
 It represents the accumulated wisdom of the Chi military tradition over about half a century.
 It is merely confusing to read the early and elementary chapters as though they were saying the same thing as the late and sophisticated ones; to do so misses the way Chinese military thought evolved during its critical formation process, rethinking some early solutions to continuing problems, and adding new theory.
 In the Sundz, we have not only a manual of field tactics, but a case study in how the conscious art of warfare evolves.
 The present book makes it possible to follow the development of the art of warfare in this way, and thus to understand war itself more deeply.

 The Sundz is the most famous of the Chinese military classics, but it is not the only one.
 From the middle 03c onwards, it is regularly bracketed with the second oldest of those writings, the Wu Chi or Wudz ("Master Wu").
 This treatise was written in the state of Ngwei, Chi's great enemy.
 It goes beyond the Sundz at several points.
 It gives more space to the training of an army, and it also asks the question: What do you do after you have won the war?
 These are important additions to the range of the Sundz.
-To read the Sundz alone does little justice to Chinese military tradition; it is also not a procedure that is safe for a modern general, or general staff, staff to follow.
+To read the Sundz alone does little justice to Chinese military tradition; it is also not a procedure that is safe for a modern general, or general staff, to follow.
 The Sundz people recognized the threat to their theoretical supremacy posed by the new Wudz, and partly in response, they added the famous 13th chapter, on espionage, to their previous 12-chapter work.